United Kingdom Infrared Telescope

 The United Kingdom Infra-Red Telescope (UKIRT) is a 3.8 metre (150 inch) infrared reflecting telescope, the second largest dedicated infrared (1 to 30 micrometres) telescope in the world.
 It is located on Mauna Kea, Hawai'i as part of Mauna Kea Observatory.
-Until 2014 it was operated by the Joint Astronomy Centre in Hilo.
-It was owned by the United Kingdom Science and Technology Facilities Council.
+Until 2014 it was operated by the Joint Astronomy Centre in Hilo and was owned by the United Kingdom Science and Technology Facilities Council.
 UKIRT is currently being funded by NASA and operated under scientific cooperation between Lockheed Martin Advanced Technology Center, the University of Hawaii, and the U. S. Naval Observatory.
 The telescope is set to be decommissioned after completion of the Thirty Meter Telescope as part of the Mauna Kea Comprehensive Management Plan.

+Decommissioning of UKIRT started on July 7th, 2025.

 Design

 Like related telescopes on Tenerife, it is a Cassegrain device with a thin primary mirror, around 2/3 thinner than in other contemporary devices and weighing only 6.5 tonnes.
-When trying to view distant objects in infra-red local sources of heat must be minimised, to this end a lighter mirror requires lower power motors and control systems creating less heat.
+When trying to view distant objects in the infrared, local sources of heat must be minimised and a lighter mirror requires lower power motors and control systems thus creating less heat.
 The mirror is held in a massive steel 'cell' of 20 tonnes which is linked to the supports by Serrurier trusses.
-The mirror's accuracy despite its very low weight and thickness was partly achieved by sitting it on concentric circles of aluminum pistons/air cells, 80 in all.
+The mirror's accuracy, despite its very low weight and thickness, was partly achieved by sitting it on concentric circles of aluminum pistons/air cells, 80 in all.
 Computer control of these pneumatic pistons enabled stresses in the glass to be canceled out effectively modeling the behavior of a much thicker mirror.
 This novel technique resulted in optical performance considerably better than the procurement specification.
 The instrument was mounted on an 'English Equatorial mounting' or yoke which sits on ball-bearings on steel piers, swinging east–west and rotating around north–south.
 The geometry of the mount limits the telescopes access to objects between +60 and −40 degrees of declination but it is extremely sturdy and free from deformation and so allows very accurate pointing.
 The entire structure was built on massive ball bearings held rigid by shear pins to afford earthquake protection.